phatLam/CryptoWallet/README.md

 # Instructions

-This is a android test application.
+This is an android test application.

-functionality:
+Functionality:

 - [x] show crypto token listing.